gaujay/simd_collection/bench/DotProd/README.md

 - Options: no data alignement, max vector size multiple, inner loop '200'

 Notes:
+- Scalar implementations can be faster than explicit SSE, as compiler might use AVX in auto-vectorization
-- For int16 x in16, naive SSE implementation becomes faster when data doesn't fit in L1-D cache.
+- For int16 x int16, naive SSE implementation becomes faster when data doesn't fit in L1-D cache.
 This is due to its 2x-unrolling becoming faster than the SSE version 4x-unrolling.

 ### SSE